JuliaDataScience/JuliaDataScience/contents/join.md

 However, we haven't talked about combining tables yet, which we will do in this section.
 In `DataFrames.jl`, combining multiple tables is done via _joins_.
 Joins are extremely powerful, but might take some time to wrap your head around.
+It is not necessary to know the joins below by heart, the [`DataFrames.jl` documentation](https://DataFrames.juliadata.org/stable/man/joins/) and this book list them too.
+But, it's good to know that they exists.
+If you ever find yourself looping over rows in a DataFrame and and comparing it with other data, then you probably need one of the joins below.

 In @sec:dataframes, we've introduced the grades for 2020: